wagenaartje/neataptic/mkdocs/templates/docs/important/evolve.md

 * `log` - If set to _n_, will output every _n_ iterations (_log : 1_ will log every iteration)
 * `schedule` -  You can schedule tasks to happen every _n_ iterations.
 An example of usage is _schedule : { function: function(){console.log(Date.now)}, iterations: 5}_.
 This will log the time every 5 iterations.
 This option allows for complex scheduled tasks during evolution.
 * `clear` - If set to _true_, will clear the network after every activation.
 This is useful for evolving recurrent networks, more importantly for timeseries prediction.
 Default: _false_
+* `threads` - Specify the amount of threads to use.
+Not supported for Node.js.
+Default value for browsers is the amount of cores in your CPU.

 Please note that you can also specify _any_ of the options that are specified on the [neat page](../neat.md).